gabrieldain/mwc-actionstep-enhancements/README.md

 - Replaces the default save button with a custom button that appends the data and submits the form.

 ### Configuration & usage
-1. Navigate to the file note section in ActionStep.
+1. Navigate to the file note section in Actionstep.
 2. Use the provided dropdowns and fields to enter relevant details.
 3. Click the custom "Save and Submit" button to append the details to the file note and submit the form.